caseyg/awesome/TOPICS.md

 ## deepagents

-*   [langchain-ai/deepagents](https://github.com/langchain-ai/deepagents) - Agent harness built with LangChain and LangGraph.
+*   [langchain-ai/deepagents](https://github.com/langchain-ai/deepagents) - Python & TypeScript agent harness built with LangChain and LangGraph.
 Equipped with a planning tool, a filesystem backend, and the ability to spawn subagents - well-equipped to handle complex agentic tasks.

 ## langgraph

-*   [langchain-ai/deepagents](https://github.com/langchain-ai/deepagents) - Agent harness built with LangChain and LangGraph.
+*   [langchain-ai/deepagents](https://github.com/langchain-ai/deepagents) - Python & TypeScript agent harness built with LangChain and LangGraph.
 Equipped with a planning tool, a filesystem backend, and the ability to spawn subagents - well-equipped to handle complex agentic tasks.

 *   [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - An open source, privacy focused alternative to NotebookLM for teams with no data limits.
 Join our Discord: https://discord.gg/ejRNvftDp9